CJohnDesign/FEN_Sliders/decks/FEN_MF/audio/FEN_MF.md

 - Inpatient hospital indemnity benefits (when offered) are not restricted to in-network providers.
 - Preventive benefits must be received at outpatient facilities, not in a hospital.
 - Prescription coverage varies by plan, often involving discount programs, specific formularies, copay tiers, and, in some plans, a Prescription Assistance Program for certain medications.
-- Telemedicine services through Kindly Human/Recuro Health are included across all plans with no maximum visit limits, and typically no consult fees.
+- Telemedicine services through kindly Human and Recuro Health are included across all plans with no maximum visit limits, and typically no consult fees.
 This helps control costs for certain physician services.
 - Healthcare Ninja, when included, is an advocacy tool to reduce healthcare costs and can be used after certain plan benefits are exhausted.

 ---- Required Verbiage & Disclosures ----

-Whenever you see numbers or footnotes next to a listed benefit, it corresponds to mandatory disclosures or verbiage that must be reviewed with the client.
+Remember, whenever you see numbers or footnotes next to a listed benefit, it corresponds to mandatory disclosures or verbiage that must be reviewed with the client.
 Ensure this is communicated properly during enrollment.

 ---- Preventive Health Services ----

 All MedFirst plans include Minimum Essential Coverage (MEC) preventive health services, following U.S. Preventive Services Task Force guidelines.
 For each preventive service:
-- **Benefit**: Describes what the service is (e.g., screenings, counseling).
+- **Benefit**: Describes what the service is (for example, screenings, counseling).
-- **Interval**: States how often the service can be used (e.g., annually, once per lifetime).
+- **Interval**: States how often the service can be used (for example, annually, once per lifetime).
 - **Requirements**: Indicates age groups, lifestyle factors, or other conditions that must be met (e.g., certain screenings only for men aged 65-75 who have ever smoked).

 ---- Preventative Services Overview ----

 As you guys can see, the list is extensive, but it is a comprehensive list of preventative services.

 ---- Immunizations ----

 Immunizations are also covered as recommended by the CDC and are grouped by age brackets—birth through 6 years old, 7 through 18 years old, and 19 years or older.
 Always verify the age group before quoting a covered benefit.